Read Our Latest Blog Post

 The hotel was originally built in the ‘Swiss’ style and this section is now referred to as the 'Old Wing' or 'Historical Swiss Style Building'; however much new building, reconstruction and extension has taken place since, not least the addition of the 'New Wing' in the 1960s (see below).
 The Old Wing directly overlooks the Sognefjord and this is where you will find the beautiful dragon-style restaurant and lounge areas with a small number of guest rooms.
 In the public rooms you will find a fine collection of paintings from the numerous artists who stayed at the hotel (occasionally using their paintings as a way to pay for their stay!) and antique furniture in keeping with the antique, dragon-style wooden interior.

 There are a number of different room categories available at the hotel.
-Taber Holidays use rooms on a high floor in the New Wing of the hotel with a view of the gardens and fjord.
+Our clients are accommodated in rooms on a high floor in the New Wing of the hotel with a view of the gardens and fjord.
 These rooms have twin beds, a seating area, desk, TV, telephone and bathroom with bath/shower and WC.
 A small number of twin rooms are also available in the Old Wing of the hotel which are simply and traditionally furnished in keeping with the old style of the hotel and have a view of the fjord.
 These rooms are available at a supplement.
 The Old Wing also has a small number of Junior Suites which have a separated seating area and bedroom and a view of the fjord.
 Please ask our reservations staff for applicable supplements.